veebch/ir-see/README.md

 1. Import the digital negative into your image editor of choice and open the channel mixer.
 2. Swap the green and blue channels.
-3. Following that, look at a HSL (Hue-Saturation-Lightness) adustment to bring out/shift the little colour you have in the image.
+3. Following that, look at a **HSL** (Hue-Saturation-Lightness) adustment to bring out/shift the little colour you have in the image.

 In general though, just play with the image until you have something you're happy with.

-## Video
+## Videos

 A walk-through with a few photos at the end.